 How Much Is a Nursing Home Wrongful Death Lawsuit?

-Estimating the value of preventable death or personal injury case is challenging, based on the unique circumstances and evidence.
-Plaintiff attorneys typically estimate the case's worth before compensation demand letters to insurance companies or filing a lawsuit in civil court.
+Estimating the value of preventable death or personal injury cases is challenging, based on the unique circumstances and evidence.
+Nursing home abuse attorneys typically estimate the case's worth before compensation demand letters to insurance companies or filing a lawsuit in civil court.

-The Health Affairs report reveals that, on average, victims of abuse or neglect recover over $400,000 per case.
+The Health Affairs report reveals that, on average, victims of abuse and neglect recover over $400,000 per case.
 Lawsuits involving preventable death and catastrophic injuries usually return the highest case values.

 How Long Does It Take to Settle a Nursing Home Lawsuit?

 Some personal injury attorneys postpone payment of any attorney fees and upfront costs to start the process for a quick resolution.
 Even so, the legal process of resolving claims or taking the case to trial is slow.